 - the other side often knows things that the client doesn’t know

 - third parties may have information that would be valuable for the case.

 In virtually every type of lawsuit, at least one side is required to make disclosures of their evidence to the other side.
 However, most attorneys do not make the required disclosures because they are afraid.

-Fortunately, each side is able to obtain information from the other side and from third parties.
+Fortunately, each side can obtain information from the other side and from third parties.
 This is called the discovery process.
 The purpose of discovery is so that each side has knowledge of all the relevant facts before trial.
-Knowing all the facts encourages settlement and eliminates risk of surprise at trial.
+Knowing all the facts encourages settlement and reduces the risk of surprise at trial.